ELEVATE-Project/project-service/document/hierarchicalCategories/HIERARCHICAL_CATEGORIES_DOCUMENTATION.md

 4.  **Legacy Support**: `module/library/categories/helper.js` has been **removed**.
 All legacy endpoints now route through `projectCategories/helper.js`.
 5.  **Token Compatibility**: Middleware has been updated to handle the new token structure with nested organization roles.
 6.  **Multi-Category Projects**: The `POST /categories/projects/list` endpoint allows fetching projects from multiple categories in a single request, improving performance for complex filtering scenarios.
+7.  **Parent Validation**: All create and move operations validate parent existence before proceeding with hierarchy calculations.